Rinrodan/HanaBustillos.com/content/blog/Matthew_11_Navigating.md

 I had never said that to anyone before.

 I was hesitant to say it because I was afraid she would react with disgust or disapproval.
-Instead, it felt like we were open and vulnerable with each other and we told each other, “I know exactly how you feel and it’s okay.”
+Instead, it felt like we were open and vulnerable with each other and we told each other, "I know exactly how you feel and it’s okay."

 &nbsp;  &nbsp; So many of the HARD feelings of motherhood go unspoken.
 Resentment, anger, frustration.
 Fear, anxiety, the loss of self.
 I feel like we’re starting to see moms be more open about these things, especially on social media, but even then we often use blanket statements and euphemisms.
 Even though these feelings are incredibly common, we’re afraid to admit them.
 I definitely fear that if I say these things out loud, at best I’ll get dragged on social media (and who wants to make themselves vulnerable in that way just to get a lot of hate?), and at worst someone will come take my kids away (this fear kept me from talking about my overwhelming anxiety after my first was born).